 HOW TRANSCRIPTIONAL REGULATORS CONTROL GENE EXPRESSION PROGRAMS and CELL FATE in NORMAL and MALIGNANT CELLS

 How the transcriptional machinery orchestrates gene expression programs during development, renewal and in response to environmental signals is one of the outstanding questions in biology.
 I tackle this fundamental problem by focusing on determining at the molecular level the mechanisms regulating the interactions between transcription factors and their interactions with co-factors, especially with epigenetic regulators.

-My work encompasses chemistry, biochemistry, biophysics and structural biology.
+My research approaches encompass the use of chemistry, biochemistry, biophysics and structural biology.
 The ultimate goal is to develop therapeutic agents to treat human diseases, and new approaches for regenerative medicine.

-Our work on c-MYC is focused on determining: how transcription factor cooperation leads to gene repression; and how the MYC extended network of bHLHLZ transcription factors, i.e., the c-MYC like MONDOA/ChREBP paralogs, regulate metabolism.
+We work on determining: how the MYC transcription factor cooperation leads to gene repression; and how the MYC extended network of bHLHLZ transcription factors, i.e., the c-MYC like MONDOA/ChREBP paralogs, regulate metabolism.